tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

+Channel Surf is a command line tool that helps you be successful with Microsoft Teams.
+Moving from Slack or starting fresh?
+Here's what Channel Surf enables you to do:

-Quickly migrate your existing Slack channel structure, create a viewable Slack message and file attachment archive, and bulk add new channels in Microsoft Teams.
+* Quickly re-create your existing Slack channel structure
+* Create HTML files in Microsoft Teams that display the message history for each re-created Slack channel
+* Copy file attachments associated with Slack messages into Microsoft Teams
+* Bulk add new channels

 Let's get started!

 ## Identify your destination Team